This Triple Lemon Naked Layer Cake has lemon in three places: the cake, the lemon curd filling, and the frosting!

 For the Filling:

-1 cup of lemon curd (about 1/2 of this recipe)
+- 1 cup of lemon curd (see note)

 For the garnish: